digidem/multicast-service-discovery/README.md

 # multicast-service-discovery

-Connect to services on a local network using mdns.
+Announce and look up services on a local network using mdns.

 ## Install